Management and Security powered by Landesk

 You have the option to leave the profile unsigned, sign it with the core certificate, or sign it with a certificate that has been signed by a certificate authority.

 IMPORTANT: If you change this option after devices have enrolled, all iOS devices are required to re-enroll.

 •No signing.
 When you leave the profile unsigned, the profile may be vulnerable to attacks.
 Users are notified when they attempt to install the profile that it is not trusted and hasn't been signed.

 •Core certificate.
 This uses the existing core certificate to sign the profile.
 Users are notified when they attempt to install the profile who it has been signed by, but warns them that it is not trusted.
 The name displayed to the user is the common name associated with the core certificate.

 •Third-party certificate.
-When you sign the profile with a signing certificate from a certificate authority, users are notified when they attempt to install the profile that it is signed and trusted.
+When you sign the profile with a certificate from a certificate authority, users are notified that the profile is signed and trusted.
 The name displayed to the user is the common name associated with the certificate.
 The certificate must be in a PKCS#12 format (.pfx or .p12).
-It can be a wildcard certificate, and it can be the same or a different certificate than one used elsewhere in your environment.
+It can be a wildcard certificate, and it can be a certificate that is used elsewhere in your environment.
 If you use the APNS certificate to sign profiles, be aware that it must be replaced every year.